tugamars/tugamars-weapons_scrapper/README.md

 Place default GTA Weapons .meta files in data/default/(dlc_patch)/

 To find the files for a DLC, usually they are located in GTA Files (open with RPF Explorer or OpenIV) at ``update\update.rpf\dlc_patch\[dlc_patch_name]\common\data\ai``.

+Add the file paths to ``processResources`` in weaponConfigGenerator.js